m3g/2021_FortranCon/benchmark_vs_fortran/README.md

 ## Important

 These codes are *not* optimized for ultimate performance.
 Optimizations can be performed on both sides.
-The present comparison is only to illustrate that propertly written Julia and Fortran codes should behave and perform similarly.
+The present comparison is only to illustrate that propertly written Julia and Fortran codes should look and perform similarly.
+The syntax of both languages is very idiomatic for the representation of numerical calculations.

 ## Run the benchmark